Consultation FAQ

 How do I apply?

-If you don't have well-developed characters, then that's what we'll work on.
 Each novel has its strengths and weaknesses.
-We address what needs to be fixed.
-My experience is that weaknesses usually arise because of plot/forward movement issues or point of view inconsistencies or a miscued point of entry or troubles with chronological management.
-But I won't know for certain until I read your novel.
+If we need to work on developing characters, for example, then that’s what we’ll do.
+We’ll address whatever needs to be fixed or rethought.
+Some typical challenges might arise because of forward momentum issues and pacing, or point of view inconsistencies and choices, or a miscued point of entry into the novel or troubles with chronological management.
+But I won’t know for certain until I read your novel.

 How long are the sessions?

-We go from 9 to 12 for the morning session.
-Then there's an hour or two-hour break, and then we go again for at least 3 hours.
+We go from about 9 to 12 for the morning session.
+Then there's two-hour break, and then we go again for at least 3 hours or until we reach a stopping place for the day.
 Sessions are usually around 5 or 6 hours per day.
 We're pretty casual, but the thing you need to know is that I will do what it takes.
-If we have to spend 8 or 9 hours on the manuscript that day, that's what we'll do.
-On the third day, there is a 9-12 session to close out the one-on-one part of the workshop.
+If we have to spend more time on the manuscript that day, that’s what we’ll do.
+On the third day, there is a 9-12 session to wrap up any lingering issues and finish talking through a plan for revisions and rewrites.

 When should I arrive for the consultation?